 - Networking and collaborating as a proud member of American Public Health Association and BoardSource.

-As a trainer and speaker, I’ve shared my expertise and insights worldwide on strategic thinking, productive facilitation, forging effective partnerships, communicating complex concepts clearly, and turning vision into reality.
+As a trainer and speaker, Nancy has shared her expertise and insights worldwide on strategic thinking, productive facilitation, forging effective partnerships, communicating complex concepts clearly, and turning vision into reality.

-As a mentor and advisor to executives from global nonprofits, philanthropic foundations, Fortune 100 companies, and local and federal government agencies, I’ve helped change agents break their cycle of frustration and disappointment so that they can bring innovative ideas to life within their organizations.
+As a mentor and advisor to executives from global nonprofits, philanthropic foundations, Fortune 100 companies, and local and federal government agencies, Nancy has helped change agents break their cycle of frustration and disappointment so that they can bring innovative ideas to life within their organizations.

-And as the founder and president of CSR Communications, I’ve created the Intrapreneurs Influence Lab to give internal change leaders the knowledge, community and support they need to accelerate change within established organizations.
+And as the founder and president of CSR Communications, she’s created the Intrapreneurs Influence Lab to give internal change leaders the knowledge, community and support they need to accelerate change within established organizations.

-In my free time, I like to self-educate by reading books and listening to podcasts on race, power and privilege; influence and persuasion; psychology, anthropology and sociology; and neuroscience.
-I’m fascinated by how people think and what makes change happen!
+In her free time, she likes to self-educate by reading books and listening to podcasts on race, power and privilege; influence and persuasion; psychology, anthropology and sociology; and neuroscience.
+Nancy’s fascinated by how people think and what makes change happen!

 With Nancy as my retreat planning partner for our 40+-person team, I’m confident I can hand over my vision for the day and she’ll make it happen.
 She’s led multiple retreats for us, each one custom designed to accomplish exactly what we needed.
 Thanks to Nancy’s engaging, yet firm, facilitation style, I could really participate instead of assuming responsibility for keeping us on track.